userfrosting/learn/04.installation/01.requirements/02.essential-tools-for-php/docs.md

 ## Code Editor

 The final tool you'll need to develop your own application or website using UserFrosting is a good *Code Editor*, or IDE.
-While it's still possible to write your code in *Notepad*, a code editor will provide advanced features to make it easier for your to write, understand and debug your code.
+While it's still possible to write your code in *Notepad*, a code editor will provide advanced features to make it easier for you to write, understand, and debug your code.

-The most popular editors to write PHP today, and the one recommended by the UserFrosting teams is [Visual Studio Code, or **VSCode**](https://code.visualstudio.com).
+The most popular editor to write PHP in today, and the one recommended by the UserFrosting team, is [Visual Studio Code, or **VSCode**](https://code.visualstudio.com).
 VSCode was first released by Microsoft in 2015 and is partly Open Source.
-It's available for Windows, Linux and MacOS and even the web!
-It support pretty much every language you'll need, and it's extension system is really awesome, backed by a very large marketplace.
+It's available for Windows, Linux, MacOS, and even the web!
+It supports pretty much every language you'll need, and its extension system is really awesome, backed by a very large marketplace.
 Be sure to check out [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client)!

 Other popular IDE includes :
 - [PHPStorm](https://www.jetbrains.com/phpstorm/) (Paid)